Hamilton County Indiana assistance programs.

 They offer education and training to help people control their finances and reduce their debt.
 Counselors will work with the homeowner to help them develop and adhere to a budget.

-Also note that two new programs have recently been instituted to further assist Weatherization efforts and help people save money.
+There are also other local Hamilton County Indiana resources that can further assist Weatherization efforts and help people save money.
 The Owner Occupied Program allows extra dollars to be spent to bring a home up to code as well as make the home more energy efficient.
 Also, the City of Indianapolis is sponsoring a program for lead abatement.

 Good Samaritan Network - This non-profit provides financial assistance and grants to help Hamilton county Indiana residents and families.
 Limited assistance may be available to help people pay rent, utilities, heating bills, prescription medicine and minor car repairs.
 Interested persons and people who want to apply for help must be referred by another Hamilton County church, social service agency, or township trustee.
 Fishers Indiana 317-842-2603.